Koda-Pig/lisapottery-website/README.md

 - [ ] clean up and refactor
 - [ ] upload real content
 - [ ] properly size and configure <Image>'s
+- [ ] fix order of intro text
+- [ ] make sure cat is shown in that one vase gallery image
+- [ ] in collection, have fullwidth version of the image not be covered, rather contained